 Alleyn’s offers both Scholarships and Bursaries at 11 Plus.

-Academic scholarships are offered on the basis of performance on the school’s entrance test.
-The maximum value of a scholarship is £4000 a year.
+Academic scholarships are offered on the basis of performance on the school’s entrance test and, at 11 Plus, all candidates are automatically considered for scholarship.
+The maximum value of a scholarship is £5000 a year.
 Two types of academic scholarship are available:

 Bursaries are offered under the usual circumstances, i.e. when parents cannot pay full fees.
 As usual, parents must complete a financial return, which is reviewed each year.
 Bursaries can be applied for through the regular application form.